COMP1000/COMP1000ModuleExamSampleQuestions/.github/ISSUE_TEMPLATE/11-PDPS.md

 ---
-name: FP Basics
+name: PDPS
-about: Ask a question FP basics
+about: Ask a question about PDPS
-title: FP Basics
+title: PDPS
 labels: ''
 assignees: ''